 Step 7.
 Wait to Use the Lawn Mower

-Wait until the new green lawn reaches about 3-4 inches tall before mowing, and even then, set your mower high to avoid stressing the young grass.
-Keep the lawn free of debris and ensure it receives adequate water and nutrients as it establishes.
+Wait until the grass blades reach about 3-4 inches tall before mowing, and even then, set your mower high to avoid stressing your new, green lawn.
+Keep the healthy grass free of debris and ensure it receives adequate water and nutrients as it establishes.